phishing-factory/tools/README.md

-    vt.py         - check an IPv4 address using Virus Total API dnshistory.py - retrieve a list of IPv4 addresses a domain has pointed at subscan.py    - bruteforce DNS records with a list of sub domains
+    vt.py         - check an IPv4 address using Virus Total API dnshistory.py - retrieve a list of IPv4 addresses a domain has pointed at subscan.py    - bruteforce DNS records with a list of sub domains dirbuster.py  - bruteforce directories for a given url